-In addition to the Archaeology Program rules and regulations, students are responsible for complying with all regulations set down in the UCLA General Catalog and Study at UCLA.
+In addition to the Archaeology Program rules and regulations, students are responsible for complying with all regulations set down in the UCLA General Catalog and Standards and Procedures for Graduate Study at UCLA.

-Interdepartmental Graduate Archaeology Program

-Cotsen Institute of Archaeology

-UCLA

-308 Charles E. Young Drive North A210 Fowler Building/Box 951510 Los Angeles, CA 90095-1510

-Phone: (310) 206-8934

-Fax: (310) 206-4723 www.archaeology.ucla.edu
+Interdepartmental Graduate Archaeology Program Cotsen Institute of Archaeology UCLA 308 Charles E. Young Drive North A210 Fowler Building/Box 951510 Los Angeles, CA 90095-1510 Phone: (310) 206-8934 Fax: (310) 206-4723 www.archaeology.ucla.edu